David Alan Johnson: Work

-He was raised in Lincoln, Nebraska, and earned his BA from the University of Nebraska while studying under Robert Audi.
+He was raised in Lincoln, Nebraska, and earned his BA from the University of Nebraska–Lincoln while studying under Robert Audi.
 He earned his PhD from Princeton University while studying under Gilbert Harman, and was influenced by Saul Kripke's work.
 His areas of concentration are Analytic philosophy, Philosophical logic, Epistemology, and Philosophy of Religion, and he is conservative and theist.

 In his first book, Hume, Holism, and Miracles, Johnson purports to have refuted David Hume's popular argument for the irrationality of belief in testimony of miracles (as can be found in his essay entitled "Of Miracles") as well as several reconstructions of Hume's argument, such as those of philosophers Jordan Howard Sobel, John Stuart Mill, J. L. Mackie, and Antony Flew.
 Subsequently, Robert Fogelin (of Dartmouth College) responded to Johnson's critique (among others') of Hume in his book A Defense of Hume on Miracles, claiming that they had misunderstood Hume's argument..

 Johnson's second book, Truth Without Paradox, purports to resolve some traditional problems in Metaphysics, including the Liar paradox and the Lottery paradox.
 In its fifth and final chapter, Johnson presents an ontological argument and a historical argument for the existence of God and the validity of the Bible.